garrardkitchen/resume/content/blog/principles.md

 (**unit**/**functional**, including concepts like **TDD** & **BDD**)

 For testing to be a success, the details are key.
 These details will come in the form of a specification or from a verbal conversation (always to be confirm in writing later).
-If you're luckly, these test cases will be included as **ACs** (**Acceptance Criteria**) in the **Scrum Story Description**.
+If you're lucky, these test cases will be included as **ACs** (**Acceptance Criteria**) in the **Scrum Story Description**.

-Driving your development from a test driven approach ofter results in:
+Driving your development from a test-driven approach ofter results in:

 - Reduction in verbose code
-- less post deploy bug fixing
+- less post-deploy bug fixing
-- succint (do no more, no less than is required).
+- succinct (do no more, no less than is required).

 Testing is important.
 Obviously!
 I often refer to testing as 'having your back'.
-It ensures you don't break existing functionality when implement new functionality or dealing with **tech debt**.
+It ensures you don't break existing functionality when implementing new functionality or dealing with **tech debt**.
 It also protects new engineers from breaking things as well as extant engineers who may have touched this repository many times before.

 Tests aren't just for new functionality either.
 If you changed extant functionality or responsibility you must modify extant tests or create new tests.
-Ideally, your **CI** build pipeline should run tests everytime time a commit(s) is pushed to a **PR** or **Draft PR**.
+Ideally, your **CI** build pipeline should run tests every time time a commit(s) is pushed to a **PR** or **Draft PR**.
 This last step is there to again have your back and to safeguard against erroneous code getting into production.

 ## [YAGNI]()

 (you ain't going to need it)

 Do no more, and no less than is required.
 You do not want to have to maintain code that is never used or produce code that others have to maintain unwittingly.
 It's very difficult to future proof your code if you do not know what's going to happen, let alone without a specification!
 It's a guess at best so don't waste your time or others.
-Keeps things concise, succint and simple.
+Keeps things concise, succinct and simple.

 ---

-As a Principal Engineer, I consider the above as the foundation to writing quality code.
-The objective of this list, in conjunction with the message I propagate via this list, during discussions, evidence from my own work and by leading from the front  within my role, is one of reminder to me and my colleagues of best practice and commitment to quality and good practice.
+As a Principal Engineer, I consider the above as the foundation for writing quality code.
+The objective of this list, in conjunction with the message I propagate via this list, during discussions, evidence from my own work and by leading from the front within my role, is one of a reminder to me and my colleagues of best practice and commitment to quality and good practice.
 As with all foundations, it forms the base from which more advanced concepts or approaches can be learned.
 An important part of this practice is heuristic - enabling a person to discover or learn something by themselves.
 So, how do I go about doing this?

 These are some of the activities I execute to embed good engineering principles:

 - 1-2-1
 - Group conversations
 - Advocate online learning platforms such as Pluralsight or Udemy.
 For the more keen Engineer, I also recommend certification.
 YouTube is another favourite of mine.
-With YouTube, you are able to tag recordings, therefore building up a catalogue of materials that you can make public
+With YouTube, you can tag recordings, therefore building up a catalogue of materials that you can make public
 - Workshops
 - Brown bags
 - Capture _How To Do's_ in wikis or similar